BarrierAntho/Survivor_Note/git/README.md

 `git config --global core.editor vim`

 ### Configure personal commit message template
 `git config --global commit.template <filepath>`

 Example:
 `git config --global commit.template ~/.git_commit_tmp`

 ## Basic commands
-`git add <file1 file2 filex>` add file contents to the index `git commit -m "my message"` records commit with sample message `git commit` records commit by using commit message template `git log` display all commit from the active commit to the first commit `git show <SHA-1 id>` display commit information by using SHA-1 id `git show <tag id>` display commit information by using tag id `git checkout` change the HEAD cursor to a different commit or branch `git stash <description>` save the actual modification into the stash area `git pull --rebase`
+`git add <file1 file2 filex>` add file contents to the index
+`git commit -m "my message"` records commit with sample message
+`git commit` records commit by using commit message template
+`git log` display all commit from the active commit to the first commit
+`git show <SHA-1 id>` display commit information by using SHA-1 id
+`git show <tag id>` display commit information by using tag id
+`git checkout` change the HEAD cursor to a different commit or branch
+`git stash <description>` save the actual modification into the stash area
+`git pull --rebase`
 `git blame`
-`git cherry-pick <SHA-1>` copy an existing commit as a new commit into a branch `git log <branch name>`
+`git cherry-pick <SHA-1>` copy an existing commit as a new commit into a branch
+`git log <branch name>`
-`git rebase <target branch>` rebase the active branch to the target branch `git rebase --continue`
+`git rebase <target branch>` rebase the active branch to the target branch
+`git rebase --continue`
 `git rebase --skip`
 `git rebase --abort`
+`git restore` restore the modified file to the original one from the distant repo

 ## Tag commands